Battle of Lissa (1866): Attack

-However, he executed the movement very slowly, so that the rearguard had pushed through the gap before Vacca had completed his turn.
-Led by the Kaiser, the Novara, the Friedrich Max, the Radetzky, the Adriatic, the Schwarzenberg and the Donau now sailed south to attack the Italian wooden ships.
-The Kaiser was initially confronted by the Affondatore, which opened fire on the Kaiser, killing six men and causing minor damage.
-The Kaiser returned fire and after the other Austrian ships also concentrated their fire on the Affondatore, the ship withdrew to the west.
-Shortly afterwards, Ribotti's division, reinforced by the Varese, opened fire on the Kaiser.
+However, he executed the movement very slowly, so that the Austrian rearguard had pushed through the gap before Vacca had completed his turn.
+Led by Kaiser, Novara, Friedrich Max, Radetzky, Adria, Schwarzenberg and Donau now sailed south to attack the Italian wooden ships.
+Kaiser was initially confronted by the Affondatore, which opened fire on the Kaiser, killing six men and causing minor damage.
+Kaiser returned fire and after the other Austrian ships also concentrated their fire on Affondatore, the Italian ship withdrew to the west.
+Shortly afterwards, Ribotti's division, reinforced by the Varese, opened fire on Kaiser.